tomzx/blog.tomrochette.com-content/agi/books/max-tegmark-life-3-0-being-human-in-the-age-of-artificial-intelligence/article.md

 	* Making AI adopt our goals
 	* Making AI retain our goals
 * A key idea underlying inverse reinforcement learning is that we make decisions all the time, and that every decision we make reveals something about our goals
+There may be hints that the propensity to change goals in response to new experiences and insights increases rather than decreases with intelligence
+* There's tension between world-modeling and goal retention
+	* With increasing intelligence may come not merely a quantitative improvement in the ability to attain the same old goals, but a qualitatively different understanding of the nature of reality that reveals the old goals to be misguided, meaningless or even undefined
+* In its attempt to better model the world, the AI may naturally, just as we humans have done, attempt also to model and understand how it itself works - in other words, to self-reflect

+### Ethics: Choosing Goals
+* Four principles of ethics
+	* Utilitarianism: Positive conscious experiences should be maximized and suffering should be minimized
+	* Diversity: A diverse set of positive experiences is better than many repetitions of the same experience, even if the latter has been identified as the most positive experience possible
+	* Autonomy: Conscious entities/societies should have the freedom to pursue their own goals unless this conflicts with an overriding principle
+	* Legacy: Compatibility with scenarios that most humans today would view as happy, incompatibility with scenarios that essentially all humans today would view as terrible
+* Given how ethical views have evolved since the Middle Ages regarding slavery, women's rights, etc., would we really want people from 1,500 years ago to have a lot of influence over how today's world is run?
+* Might there be a goal system or ethical framework that almost all entities converge to as they get ever more intelligent?
+* It's likely that any superintelligent AIs will have subgoals including efficient hardware, efficient software, truth-seeking and curiosity, simply because these subgoals help them accomplish whatever their ultimate goal are
+* Orthogonality thesis: the ultimate goals of a system can be independent of its intelligence

 # See also